 A Contracting Officer may award contracts to service-disabled veteran

-owned small business concerns on a sole source basis providing:
+owned small business concerns on a sole source basis providing Only one

 service-disabled veteran owned small business can satisfy the